Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

+Theorem~\ref{thm:fourth2} gives a new instance of based categorifications in the context of category $\cO$, but now connecting canonical bases of Hecke algebras with canonical bases of quantum symmetric pairs instead of quantum groups as for instance in \cite{BSII}, \cite{FKS}, \cite{Sartori}, \cite{CTP}, see \cite{Mazorchuk} for an overview.
+The base change matrix is here given by parabolic type $ \mathrm{D}$ Kazhdan-Lusztig polynomials, see \cite{LS} for explicit formulas, in the Grassmannian case corresponding to $\pp$.
+Independently, and maybe motivated by our results, Balagovic and Kolb introduced an analogue of Lusztig's bar involution in much more generality for the quantum symmetric pairs themselves (instead of focusing on based representations), see \cite{BalKolb1} establishing a very elegant general theory.
+Up to an obvious renormalisation, our special case of bar involution for the type $\op{(AIII)}$ coideal agrees with theirs, and was also studied in detail in \cite{BW}.
+In neither of these two approaches a categorification is given, and we expect that generalizations to other types require a substantially new approach.

-Finally we investigate generalizations of these modules from the viewpoint of skew Howe duality, \cite{Howe}, and its categorification.
+In the final part of the paper we investigate generalizations of these modules from the viewpoint of skew Howe duality, \cite{Howe}, and its categorification.
 For this we consider more general parabolic category $\cO$'s and their block decompositions for Levi subalgebras isomorphic to products of $\mathfrak{gl}_{k}$'s.
 Denote the sum of these blocks by $\bigoplus_\Gamma \cO_{\Gamma}(n)$.
-Considering analogous projective functors in this setup we categorify the two actions of $\mathfrak{gl}_m \times \mathfrak{gl}_m$ and $\mathfrak{gl}_r \times \mathfrak{gl}_r$ on the vector space $\bigwedge(n,m,r):=\bigwedge^n (\mC^m \otimes \mC^2 \otimes \mC^r)$ separately and then show they are graded derived equivalent via Koszul duality.
-Under this identification we can realize {\bf both} commuting actions on the {\bf same} category.
+Considering analogous projective functors in this setup we first categorify the two actions of $\mathfrak{gl}_m \times \mathfrak{gl}_m$ and $\mathfrak{gl}_r \times \mathfrak{gl}_r$ on the vector space $\bigwedge(n,m,r)=\bigwedge^n (\mC^m \otimes \mC^2 \otimes \mC^r)$ separately.
+Using gradings we in fact categorify a quantized version of this involving coideal subalgebras.
+Then we finally show that the two actions are graded derived equivalent via Koszul duality.
+Under this identification given by Koszul duality we can finally realize {\it both} commuting actions on the {\it same} category.
 The projective functors turn into derived Zuckerman functors under this identification.
+As far as we know this is the first instance, where both commuting actions involved in a skew Howe duality were categorified simultaneously in a common framework.

-\begin{theorem}[see Proposition~\ref{prop:catskewclass} and Theorem~\ref{thm:skewKoszul}] The bimodule $\bigwedge(n,m,r)$ is categorified by $\bigoplus_\Gamma \cO_{\Gamma}(n)$.
-Furthermore, the two categorifications for the left and right action are Koszul dual to each other. \end{theorem}
+\begin{theorem}[see Theorems~\ref{prop:catskewclass} and ~\ref{thm:skewKoszul}] The bimodule $\bigwedge(n,m,r)$ is categorified by $\bigoplus_\kappa \cO_{\kappa}(n)$.
+The graded version of this category categorifies the quantization.
+Furthermore, the two categorifications for the left and right action are then Koszul dual to each other. \end{theorem}